Quality Micro Systems: Growth and international expansion (1982–1987)

+Failed HP deal and further innovations (1987–1993)

 Employment peaked at QMS in mid-1987 with 1,500 workers internationally, while revenue peaked that year at $9 million on record profits of $119 million.
 In August 1987, the company signed a deal with Hewlett-Packard (HP) worth $50 million to design and market the JetScript, a PostScript RIP built into an ISA card for IBM PC (and compatibles).
 HP was to resell these boards to their customers, with QMS netting a healthy profit.
 Initially promising for QMS, the deal with HP went severely overbudget for QMS after both the global stock market crashed in October 1987 and a shortage of dynamic RAM chips occurred in early 1988.
 Although QMS's revenue peaked at $187 million in 1988, the company ultimately suffered $5 million in losses largely on account of unexpected costs in the JetScript deal.
 HP terminated its deal with QMS in 1989 after redesigning its LaserJet printer and sorucing another vendor of RIP boards.
 In the wake of the deal's termination, QMS was forced to write of $10 million in unsold inventory.

 Fearing a board-room ouster, Busby hired a new chief financial officer, Charles Daley, who instituted stricter accounting practices and inventory controls and restricted the company's budget and operating expenses while continuing to fund QMS's research and development into cutting-edge products.
 QMS returned to profitability in 1989.
 In March 1988, the company acquired Imagen Corporation, a developer of page description languages (PDL) and other printing technologies, for $17.5 million.
 In 1990, it introduced in Japan the first color laser printer capable of outputting kanji in the JIS X 0208 character set.
 In the same year, the company introduced the first auto-switching printer with the QMS 410 laser printer.
 This printer could detect the PDL of a document that has been sent to it (such as PostScript or PCL) and switch to a compatible emulation mode dynamically, without the user having to switch out hardware RIPs or manually configure the printer's current emulation mode in software.